logo

 Vatican City has formally stated its position on President Donald Trump’s proposed peace initiative for the region.
 The statement was delivered during a diplomatic engagement in Rome.

-The development comes as international debate continues over how post-conflict efforts should be organized and which institutions should lead them.
+The development comes as international debate continues over how post-conflict efforts should be structured and which institutions should take the lead.
+The U.S. government later responded to the Vatican's decision.

 Vatican City flag flying in St. Peter's Square | Source: Getty Images